wp-plugins/robo-gallery/readme.txt

 = How to make shadow for the gallery thumbnails? =

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow

-= How to change font size of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

 = How to customize border of the gallery thumbnails? =